Skip to content

 All requests for appointments must contain the following information:

-1. Subject line of the email: Appointment request
+1. The subject line of the email: Appointment request

-In respect of documentation, which shall be certified or signed before a Commissioner of Oaths either at the Embassy of the Republic of South Africa in Berlin or at the Consulate General in Munich, it must be submitted in person and an appointment made for this purpose by sending an email request to the Embassy in Berlin (berlin.admin@foreign.gov.za) or the Consulate General in Munich (munich.admin@foreign.gov.za).
+Documentation may be certified or signed before a Commissioner of Oaths either at the Embassy of the Republic of South Africa in Berlin or at the Consulate General in Munich.

 Emergency Number